declankirk/breadtubebot2/README.md

 # Video Essay Bot 2
-Facebook/Twitter bot that generates hypothetical YouTube video essays, and posts them every 3 hours.
-Now uses a markov model.
+Facebook/Twitter bot that generates hypothetical YouTube video essays, and posts them every hour.

+Titles are generated with a Markov model, built from scraped [r/videoessay](https://www.reddit.com/r/videoessay/) submissions.
+Suitable thumbnails are searched for and downloaded from [shitpostbot](https://www.shitpostbot.com/).
+Images are drawn with PIL.

 https://www.facebook.com/videoessaybot